Sde Teiman detention camp: Sexual abuse and rape

 Ibrahim Salem, featured in one of the first photos leaked from the detention camp, was held there for 52 days without charge and released in early August 2024.
 He reported widespread torture, including by medical staff, as well as electrocution during interrogations, sexual abuse, constant beatings, forced stripping, genital grabbing, and frequent occurrences of rape and gang-rape committed by both male and female soldiers.
 Children were also subjected to rape.
 In one instance, a prisoner in his 40s was handcuffed and forced to bend over a desk while a female soldier inserted her fingers and other objects into his rectum.
 If the prisoner moved, a male soldier positioned in front of him would beat him and compel him to remain in that position.
 According to Salem, "Most of the prisoners will come out with rectal injuries [caused by the gang-rape]."
 A doctor at Sde Teiman who examined a detainee who suffered sexual abuse stated, "I couldn't believe an Israeli prison guard could do such a thing".
 A surveillance video leaked in August 2024 apparently showed Israeli soldiers sexually assaulting a detainee.

 Walid Khalili, a Palestinian Medical Relief Society paramedic and ambulance driver detained in Sde Teiman for 20 days without charge, described severe mistreatment by Israeli soldiers.
 Transferred from Tel al-Hawa to the detention camp, he was forced to wear a diaper and placed in a large warehouse-like building with chains hanging from the ceiling.
 Detainees, also in diapers, were suspended from chains attached to metal handcuffs.
 Khalili described being chained, electrocuted while wearing a garment and headband connected to wires, and subjected to beatings.
 He recounted, "The world was spinning around, and I fainted.
 They hit me with batons...
 With every question I was electro-shocked to wake me up.
 He told me confess and we will stop torturing you."
 He endured electric shocks every other day, stress positions, and cold water dousing.
 Before interrogations, he was given an unknown drug that caused hallucinations and disorientation.
 He reported that an interrogator fluent in Arabic questioned him about hostages, threatened harm to his family if he did not confess, and "told me how many children I have, all their names, my address."
 He received no medical care despite having broken ribs, witnessed a detainee's leg being amputated due to shackling, and saw another detainee die from what appeared to be cardiac arrest.

+Use of dogs

+One prisoner at the Sde Teiman torture camp told the PHCR that “We were stripped completely.
+Soldiers brought dogs that climbed on us and urinated on me.
+Then one of the dogs raped me – the dog... inserted its penis into my anus".

+In June 2024, a Palestinian prisoner released from Sde Teiman gave testimony that prisoners were raped by dogs.